Caravan Sports Infinity Zero Gravity Review

 This chair is best used to recline in - and maybe nap!
 We feel it's a great chair for a deck or some other space where it won't have to be moved around much since it's not very portable.
 If you're looking for a chair in which you can recline and nap, this is your best bet.
 But if you're looking for something you can move around and take with you to outdoor concerts, soccer games or the beach, you might be better served with a more portable chair like the REI Camp Stowaway Low or ALPS Mountaineering King Kong.

 Considering how much you can spend on other models of zero gravity chairs, we feel that the Caravan Sports Infinity Zero Gravity is a decent value for what you get.
-Retailing for around $40, this chair allows you to recline at your leisure.
+Often found online for much less than it's MSRP, this chair allows you to recline at your leisure.
 If you're looking for something you can count on to last for years to come or that you can cart around easily, this might not be the right chair for you.
 All things considered, we feel that the price tag on this chair isn't a convincing reason not to give it a try if you're in the market for a zero gravity chair.

 While this chair might not be the right fit for every camping or outdoor expedition you undertake, if what you're looking to do is recline, this chair is right up your alley.
 With a relatively low price tag and a simple design, the Caravan is a straightforward solution to your outdoor reclining proclivities.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More